This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why do portable sound machines stop working after a few months?
+Why does my baby sound machine stop working after a few months?

 Sharing is caring!